BIRD-Laboratories/MLPScaling/README.md

 8:12 PST, conversation went well.
 Will research these edits and then rerun by the evening.

 11:20 PST, i am trying a new approach with a vq codebook.
 Special thanks to Llamagen.

+23:01 PST, I do not have much time to work but soon I can hope.